 “denying Christ”, while

-maintaining an illusion of
+maintaining the illusion of

-being a true Christian
+being a true Christian.

-Yet, as more Biblical knowledge is acquired - we discover a terrible truth that the leadership of the early church knew all too well.
+Yet, as more Biblical knowledge is acquired, we discover a terrible truth that the leadership of the early church knew all too well.

 All of these overwhelming

-issues underscore the need
+issues emphasize the need

 to always be on guard.